• Raghavendra Nagar, Nacharam, Hyderabad.

 This includes placement of one or more electrodes in soft tissues at the base of the skull in order to deliver electric stimulation to the part of the brain responsible for pain sensation in the facial area.
 Neuromodulation patients are often asked to follow up with their specialist every few months following the procedure.
 During these follow up visits, your doctor may have to adjust stimulation settings and assess your recovery.

 Whilst not a fatal condition, TN can affect the quality of life of the sufferer.
 It is essential that you consult with experienced and compassionate health care providers who can help you in the best possible way.
+Looking for relief?
+Consult with our experienced pain management doctor now.

 Leave a Reply